-- Helps teams expand their test coverage by adding more detailed test cases than other testing methods like unit and functional testing.
+- Helps teams expand their test coverage by adding more detailed test cases than` testing methods like unit and functional testing.

-- Ensures the application performs correctly by running the test cases based on the end user’s behavior.
+- Ensures correct application performance by running test cases based on the end user’s behavior.

-- Helps release teams reduce the time to market by allowing them to automate critical user paths.
+- Helps release teams reduce the time to market by automating critical user paths.

-- Reduces the overall cost of building and maintaining software by decreasing the time it takes to test software.
+- Reduces the cost of building and maintaining software by decreasing the time it takes to test it.

 End-to-end testing also improves the user experience.
-Especially for applications requiring a lot of user interaction, like web, desktop, and mobile apps, user expectations are the basis for the test cases.
+Especially for applications requiring a lot of user interaction, like web, desktop, and mobile apps.

 Challenges of end-to-end testing